 Applaud your own efforts.
 If you’re not getting external validation, find ways to acknowledge and reward yourself.
-Remind yourself of the good you’re doing.
-If you need something more concrete, try making a list of all the ways your caregiving is making a positive difference.
+Remind yourself of how much you are helping.
+If you need something more concrete, try making a list of all the ways your caregiving is making a difference.
 Refer back to it when you start to feel low.

 Talk to a supportive family member or friend.
 Positive reinforcement doesn’t have to come from the person you’re caring for.
 When you’re feeling unappreciated, turn to friends and family who will listen to you and acknowledge your efforts.

 Speak up.
 Don’t expect friends and family members to automatically know what you need or how you’re feeling.
-Be up front about what’s going on with you and the person you’re caring for.
-If you have concerns or thoughts about how to improve the situation, express them—even if you’re unsure how they’ll be received.
-Get a dialogue going.
+Be up front about what’s going on with you and the person that you’re caring for.
+If you have concerns or thoughts about how to improve the situation, express them, even if you’re unsure of how they’ll be received.
+Start a dialogue.

 Spread the responsibility.
 Try to get as many family members involved as possible.
 Even someone who lives far away can help.
 You may also want to divide up caregiving tasks.
 One person can take care of medical responsibilities, another with finances and bills, and another with groceries and errands, for example.

 Set up a regular check-in.
-Ask a family member, friend, or volunteer from your church or senior center to call you on a set basis (every day, weekly, or how ever often you think you need it).
+Ask a family member, friend, or volunteer from your church or senior center to call you at a regular time (daily, weekly, or as often as you think you need it).
 This person can help you spread status updates and coordinate with other family members.

 As a busy caregiver, leisure time may seem like an impossible luxury.
 But you owe it to yourself—as well as to the person you’re caring for—to carve it into your schedule.
 Give yourself permission to rest and to do things that you enjoy on a daily basis.
 You will be a better caregiver for it.

 There’s a difference between being busy and being productive.
-If you’re not regularly taking time-off to de-stress and recharge your batteries, you’ll end up getting less done in the long run.
+If you’re not regularly taking time-off to de-stress and recharge your batteries, you’ll end up accomplishing less in the long run.
 After a break, you should feel more energetic and focused, so you’ll quickly make up for your relaxation time.

 Maintain your personal relationships.
 Don’t let your friendships get lost in the shuffle of caregiving.
 These relationships will help sustain you and keep you positive.
 If it’s difficult to leave the house, invite friends over to visit with you over coffee, tea, or dinner.

 Find ways to pamper yourself.
-Small luxuries can go a long way in relieving stress and boosting your spirits.
+Small luxuries can go a long way towards relieving stress and boosting your spirits.
 Light candles and take a long bath.
-Ask your hubby for a back rub.
+Ask your spouse for a back rub.
 Get a manicure.
 Buy fresh flowers for the house.
-Or whatever makes you feel special.
+Whatever makes you feel special.

 Make yourself laugh.
 Laughter is an excellent antidote to stress—and a little goes a long way.
 Read a funny book, watch a comedy, or call a friend who makes you laugh.
 And whenever you can, try to find the humor in everyday situations.